Industrial engineering: Modern practice

 From 1960 to 1975, with the development of decision support systems in supply such as material requirements planning (MRP), one can emphasize the timing issue (inventory, production, compounding, transportation, etc.) of industrial organization.
-Israeli scientist Dr. Jacob Rubinovitz installed the CMMS program developed in IAI and Control-Data (Israel) in 1976 in South Africa and worldwide.

 In the 1970s, with the penetration of Japanese management theories such as Kaizen and Kanban, Japan realized very high levels of quality and productivity.
 These theories improved issues of quality, delivery time, and flexibility.
 Companies in the west realized the great impact of Kaizen and started implementing their own continuous improvement programs.
 W. Edwards Deming made significant contributions in the minimization of variance starting in the 1950s and continuing to the end of his life.

 In the 1990s, following the global industry globalization process, the emphasis was on supply chain management and customer-oriented business process design.
 The theory of constraints, developed by Israeli scientist Eliyahu M. Goldratt (1985), is also a significant milestone in the field.